koknat/dif/README.md

                                  dif */file -report

-      -fast                  When used with -report, use file size to compare, instead of md5sum
+      -fast                  When used with -report, use file size to compare, instead of md5sum This is much faster, but could miss cases where bits are flipped

       -includeFiles <regex>
       -excludeFiles <regex>  Both options are for use with two directories  or  -dir2 <dir>  or  -gold